zaynabmourtada/Handwritten-Digit-Recognizer/README.md

 ## Overview

-This project was completed for my CIS 481 course and is based on starter code provided by the instructor.
+This project was completed for my Computational Learning course and is based on starter code provided by the instructor.
 I extended the codebase to implement full training, evaluation, visualizations, learning curves, and trial set analysis for the following models:

 - Perceptron
 - Deep Neural Network (DNN)